adityamittal3107/ts_everywhere_resources/example_actions/show_details/README.md

 ## Setup

 For this example, you'll need a custom action to add to the pinboard.
-In this example, the action is called 'show-detail' and is configured as shown in the image.
+In this example, the action is called 'show-more' and is configured as shown in the image.
 This action is set to be on the context menu and not be added globally.

 ![Custom action configuration](ca_custom_action.png)